openstack-archive/swiftonfile/doc/markdown/dev_guide.md

 necessarily keep it up to date.
 Pip gives one the latest which often avoids problems with various Gerrit servers.

-We now need to setup `git review` to communicate with review.gluster.org.
+You now need to setup `git review` to communicate with review.gluster.org.
-First, let's determine our `git review` setup by typing:
+First, determine your `git review` setup by typing:

 ~~~
 git review -s
 ~~~

 If there is no output, then everything is setup correctly.
-If the output contains the string *We don't know where your gerrit is*, then we need a setup a remote repo with the name `gerrit`.
-We can inspect the current remote repo's by typing the following command.
+If the output contains the string *We don't know where your gerrit is*, then you need to setup a remote repo with the name `gerrit`.
+You can inspect the current remote repo's by typing the following command.

 ~~~